cgaddis36/cgaddis36/README.md

-# Completed Projects
+# Past Projects
-## ShoreCasts PWA
+## ShoreCasts Progressive Web Application
-Progressive web application Constructed to help recreational boaters & fishermen access the weather, wind, tides & water temperature forecasts as well as information on local fishing stores & guides all in one central location. </br>
+Constructed to help recreational boaters & fishermen access the weather, wind, tides & water temperature forecasts as well as information on local fishing stores & guides all in one central location.
+Has since been updated and replaced with a mobile app.</br>
 ### Screenshots
 <img src="/p1Screenshot.png" width=30% height=20%>
 <img src="/ForecastsScreenshot.png" width=30% height=20%>